 The risks of day-to-day credit

 Payday loans and BNPL services are not intended for day-to-day living and certainly not to make us miserable.
-Credit generally is designed for building capacity (to assist wealth creation) or when we need to quickly produce cash (e.g. emergencies).
+Credit generally is designed for building capacity (to assist wealth creation) or when we need to quickly produce cash (such as in emergencies).

 It's not hard to see what happens next if that person adds repayments from a payday loan or several gifts bought with BNPL – especially if directed to their card.
 Funding too much of your Christmas and/or holiday on any kind of credit, let alone a combination of credit options, is a debt crisis waiting to happen.